Bessie Coleman: Airshows

-Six weeks later she returned to Chicago, performing in an air show, this time to honor World War I's 370th Infantry Regiment.
-Coleman delivered a stunning demonstration of daredevil maneuvers – including figure eights, loops, and near-ground dips to a large and enthusiastic crowd at the Checkerboard Airdrome – now the grounds of Hines Veterans Administration Medical Center, Hines, Illinois, Loyola Hospital, Maywood, and nearby Cook County Forest Preserve.
+Six weeks later, Coleman returned to Chicago, performing in an air show, this time to honor World War I's 370th Infantry Regiment.
+She delivered a stunning demonstration of daredevil maneuvers – including figure eights, loops, and near-ground dips to a large and enthusiastic crowd at the Checkerboard Airdrome – now the grounds of Hines Veterans Administration Medical Center, Hines, Illinois, Loyola Hospital, Maywood, and nearby Cook County Forest Preserve.

 The thrill of stunt flying and the admiration of cheering crowds were only part of Coleman's dream.
-Coleman never lost sight of her childhood vow to one day "amount to something."
+Coleman never lost sight of her childhood vow to one day "amount to something".
 As a professional aviator, Coleman often would be criticized by the press for her opportunistic nature and the flamboyant style she brought to her exhibition flying.
 She also quickly gained a reputation as a skilled and daring pilot who would stop at nothing to complete a difficult stunt.

-In Los Angeles, she broke a leg and three ribs when her plane stalled and crashed on February 22, 1923.
+In 1922, Bessie acquired a Curtiss JN-4D with an OX-5 engine from a Los Angeles Army depot.
+She had arranged an airshow at the new Los Angeles County Fairgrounds (now Fairplex), but, on February 4, 1923, shortly after takeoff from Santa Monica the motor stalled, and the plane smashed into the ground.
+Coleman survived and, despite a broken leg and fractured ribs, pleaded with the doctors to "patch her up" enough to perform at the airshow.
+Instead, she was grounded for several months.

 Committed to promoting aviation and combating racism, Coleman spoke to audiences across the country about the pursuit of aviation and goals for African Americans.
 She absolutely refused to participate in aviation events that prohibited the attendance of African Americans.